g-torr/percolation-grn/Readme.md

 - Section 4 contains:
 	- lib: a folder with interal routines for python scripts
 	- macroscopic-cavity: this folder compute the macroscopic cavity theory for type 1 networks.
+	- pruning-aOC; percolation  on synthetic network:
+	- single-instance: microscopic cavity dynamics
+	- knockout-cascade: single gene removal

+The detailed structure of the Section 4:

+	- macroscopic-cavity: this folder compute the macroscopic cavity theory for type 1 networks.
 		- cavity.wls, which produces the files *.txt in this folder
 		- macroscopic_cavity.ipynb, which converts the text files into heatmaps